ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 1. In the **Triggers** section, click **Add trigger** to create a new trigger, and then associate that trigger with an event listener.
 The list of available event listeners is populated with the listeners that are defined in the pipeline code repo.

- Triggers are based on [Tekton trigger definitions](https://github.com/tektoncd/triggers){:external}.
+ Triggers are based on [Tekton trigger definitions](https://github.com/tektoncd/triggers){: external}.
 Git respository triggers use the event listener that they are mapped to to extract information from the incoming event payload and create Kubernetes resources.
 These resources are applied to a Tekton `PipelineRun` resource.
  {: tip}

  **Manual triggers** run when you click the **Run** pipeline button and select the trigger.